 For clusters that need shared storage, such as clustered file servers or SQL Server Failover Cluster Instances (FCIs), Nutanix requires specific storage configurations for WSFC.
 Shared storage requires disk types that supports both sharing and SCSI-3 persistent reservations.
 The supported configuration varies somewhat, depending on the underlying hypervisor used by the VMs.

-For ESXi, Nutanix requires the use of Acropolis Block Services (ABS), where Nutanix storage is presented directly to VMs using the iSCSI protocol.
-The storage is allocated using Nutanix Volume Groups and attached to the VMs using ABS and the iSCSI Software Initiator within Windows.
+For ESXi, Nutanix requires the use of Nutanix Volumes, where storage is presented directly to VMs using the iSCSI protocol.
+The storage is allocated using Nutanix Volume Groups and attached to the VMs using the iSCSI Software Initiator within Windows.

 Many vSphere administrators are familiar with forming VM based clusters by leveraging Raw Device Mappings (RDM) by first presenting shared storage to ESXi, and then via an RDM to the VM.
 The use of RDMs are not supported with Nutanix.
-Further we do not support presenting ABS devices directly to an ESXi host.
+Further we do not support presenting Nutanix Volumes based devices directly to an ESXi host.

-When using ESXi as the hypervisor, leverage volume groups and in-guest iSCSI (which equals ABS) to directly present vDisks to the VMs, and you'll be in a supported configuration.
+When using ESXi as the hypervisor, leverage volume groups and in-guest iSCSI (which equals Nutanix Volumes) to directly present vDisks to the VMs, and you'll be in a supported configuration.

-For Hyper-V, Nutanix also supports the use of ABS to provide shared storage for WSFC.
-Just like with ESXi, you would use ABS to present storage directly to the VMs using Volume Groups and in-guest iSCSI.
+For Hyper-V, Nutanix also supports the use of Nutanix Volumes to provide shared storage for WSFC.
+Just like with ESXi, you would use Nutanix Volumes to present storage directly to the VMs using Volume Groups and in-guest iSCSI.
 Hyper-V also has another option.
-Nutanix supports the use of shared virtual hard disks to provide shared storage for WSFC when the VMs run on Hyper-V. This options lets you utilize the native Nutanix SMB share to create virtual disks both accessible by multiple VMs and which support SCSI-3 persistent reservations.
-Nutanix supports shared virtual hard disks where the underlying version of Hyper-V leverages either Windows 2012 R2 or Windows 2016.
+Nutanix supports the use of shared virtual hard disks to provide shared storage for WSFC when the VMs run on Hyper-V. This option lets you utilize the native Nutanix SMB share to create virtual disks both accessible by multiple VMs and which support SCSI-3 persistent reservations.
+Nutanix supports shared virtual hard disks where the underlying version of Hyper-V leverages either Windows 2012 R2, Windows 2016 or Windows 2019.

-With Windows 2016 and Hyper-V, Microsoft has introduced another shared virtual disk option known as VHD sets.
-Nutanix does not currently support VHD sets with Windows 2016, so stick with shared virtual hard disks and you'll be good to go.
+With Windows 2016 and Hyper-V, Microsoft had introduced another shared virtual disk option known as VHD sets.
+Nutanix does not currently support VHD sets with Windows 2016 or Windows 2019, so stick with shared virtual hard disks and you will be good to go.

 2018 Nutanix, Inc. All rights reserved.
 Nutanix and the Nutanix logo are registered trademarks or trademarks of Nutanix, Inc. in the United States and other countries.
 All other brand names mentioned herein are for identification purposes only and may be the trademarks of their respective holder(s).